Frank W. Crane House

 The Frank W. Crane House is a historic house at 11 Avon Way in Quincy, Massachusetts, United States.
 The 2 1/2-story wood-frame house was built c.
 1902, on President's Hill, an affluent residential development made on land formerly part of the Adams family estate.
 It is a graceful Colonial Revival house, with a symmetrical three-bay facade.
-The front entry is sheltered by a portico, supported by doubled Doric columns, projects, and is topped by a low balcony with urn-shaped balusters.
+The front entry is sheltered by a portico, supported by doubled Doric columns, and is topped by a low balcony with urn-shaped balusters.

 The house was listed on the National Register of Historic Places in 1989.